imagemin/zopflipng-bin/readme.md

 ## About

-zopflipng (part of [zopfli](https://code.google.com/p/zopfli/)) is Node.js wrapper that optimize PNG images.
+zopflipng (part of [zopfli](https://code.google.com/p/zopfli/)) Node.js wrapper that optimize PNG images.

 > Zopfli Compression Algorithm is a new zlib (gzip, deflate) compatible compressor.
 This compressor takes more time (~100x slower), but compresses around 5% better than zlib and better than any other zlib-compatible compressor we have found.